If you can't find what you're looking for please contact recruitment@sepa.org.uk

 It is expected that should a candidate be successful in their application for a role in SEPA that they will become a resident in Scotland, or within a reasonable commuting distance of their contractual work location.

-that work for you and SEPA from day 1 of your employment with us.
+As a flexible first employer we are open to having conversations about flexible working arrangements that work for you and SEPA from day 1 of your employment with us.

 We adhere to the Government Baseline Personnel Security Standard (BPSS).